vishnus1793/Obsidian_Notes/Things to be Known.md

 Beeper is currently in the **Beta** stage, meaning it is mostly functional but still being tested and improved before full public release. 🚀

 ## Appimage Manager
-=="Gear Lever" is a free and open-source== tool designed to manage AppImages on Linux, simplifying their installation, organization, and integration with the system menu https://github.com/mijorus/gearlever
+"Gear Lever" is a free and open-source== tool designed to manage AppImages on Linux, simplifying their installation, organization, and integration with the system menu https://github.com/mijorus/gearlever

 https://tldr.inbrowser.app/pages/common/lsd used to learn about linux commands